MarcoBessi23/LabCNNandResNet/README.md

 # Unveiling the Power of Convolutional Neural Networks

 <span style="font-size:18px;">Deep learning has revolutionized computer vision, but what makes some architectures stand out?
-This project dives into the core of Convolutional Neural Networks (CNNs) through three cutting-edge experiments, unraveling the secrets behind their success and pushing the boundaries of interpretability.

 ## Experiments